 3- Place a piece of transfer tape on your weeded design, ensuring it is centered and aligned with the design.

 5- Peel the backing paper off the transfer tape and vinyl design, leaving the vinyl design stuck on it.
+Start by removing the paper backing from the transfer tape before applying it to the vinyl design.

 6- Set the transfer tape with the vinyl design onto your desired surface, aligning it as needed.